To help you make the transition to university, we've put together some resources which we hope you will find useful.

 Questions?
 Contact us!
 Email us at email@example.com and we'll be happy to help.

-To support your transition to higher education, the University of York has created two online short courses exclusively for offer holders which will help you prepare to become part of our academic learning community.
+To support your transition to higher education, the University of York has created an online short course exclusively for offer holders which will help you prepare for the whole university experience.

-Both courses are completely free of charge and use the FutureLearn platform.
+This two-week course is completely free of charge and uses the FutureLearn platform.
 You can participate from anywhere in the world - all you need is an internet connection and a web browser.

 Professor Andy Hunt is based in the School of Physics, Engineering and Technology here at the University of York.
 He has recently updated his book Surviving and Thriving at University, and is providing an extract completely free of charge to new students, or to those who would welcome extra support.